Who’s Been Fiddling with My Mind?

 “You’re not sick, are you?”

-I began to understand her alarm, and I cautiously said, “I’m okay; I was just singing.”
+I began to understand her alarm, and I cautiously said, “I’m OK; I was just singing.”

 “Oh my,” she said, “it sounded like you were on your last road trip to death.”